 Paul Michael Henry

-I am an Irish Scottish dancer, musician and performance artist.
-My work is informed by Butoh dance, punk rock and ritual, and is performed all over the world.
-Recent projects include SHRIMP DANCE at the Edinburgh Fringe 2022 (a multimedia dance work exploring the links between anti-depressants, ecological crisis and late capitalism), touring the United States with Laughter at Being Crushed, performing in in France and Japan, and two new dance films, My Whole Face Sort of Fell Off and Excuse Me I Am Expanding.
-I am currently working towards a PhD at Royal Conservatoire of Scotland, researching techniques for shifting our sense of self from Individual-Consumer to Interdependent-Ecological.
+My work finds an easier reception internationally than at home in Scotland, though I'm always hoping to change that.
+Recent projects include Labyrinth of the Unseen World (premiered at Butohpolis Festival, Warsaw), SHRIMP DANCE at Frankfurt's Winterweft festival and the Edinburgh Fringe (a multimedia dance work exploring the links between anti-depressants, ecological crisis and late capitalism), a tour of the United States with Laughter at Being Crushed, performing in in France and Japan, and two new dance films, My Whole Face Sort of Fell Off and Excuse Me I Am Expanding.
+In 2025 I published my doctorate through Royal Conservatoire of Scotland / University of St. Andrews, researching techniques for shifting our sense of self from Individual-Consumer to Interdependent-Ecological during the Climate and Ecological Emergency.

-I teach regular Butoh dance workshops called The Dreaming Body at the Centre for Contemporary Arts.
+I teach regular Butoh dance workshops called The Dreaming Body in Glasgow and elsewhere.

 “Utterly compelling, the astonishingly talented Henry has much to say¨ - Glasgow Theatre Blog